SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Unguided/Unguided.md

 ## Little unguided projects

-In this chapter we present a list of small projects that we encourage you to code.
+In this chapter, we present a list of small projects that we encourage you to code.
 Such projects are fun and playing with them will force you to practice different coding idioms or design patterns.
-In many exercises you should avoid to rely on conditionals.
+In many exercises, you should avoid relying on conditionals.

 ### LAN simulator

-A LAN is composed of different kinds of nodes.
+As shown in chapter *@basicLan@*, a LAN is composed of different kinds of nodes.
 Packets circulate inside the LAN from node to node.
 The code is available at:

 ```